 8. FTPS

 File Transfer Protocol Secure or FTPS is another secure version of FTP.
 FTPS is secured over Secure Sockets Layer or SSL (also known as TLS) which encrypts connections.
 With this protocol, file transfers can be authenticated through passwords, client certificates, and server certificates.
 FTPS authenticates connections with a user ID and password or certificate and verifies the certificate of the server you’re connecting to.
+When testing SFTP, we came across these stand-out benefits.

 Key Benefits:

-The main advantage of FTPS is that its encryption makes it a safe way to send confidential information.
-It also has the strength of being compliant with most regulatory frameworks.
+- FTPS’s encryption allows you to send confidential information while being compliant with most regulatory frameworks.
 FTPS transfers are PCI DSS, SOX, HIPAA, and HITECH compliant.

 It is important to note that FTPS isn’t without its vulnerabilities.

-Every time a file transfer is made a port will be opened, which could be an entry point for an attacker.
+Every time a file transfer is made a port is opened, which could be an entry point for an attacker.
 As a consequence, many firewalls make it difficult to use FTPS connections.
-Not all FTP servers support FTPS but there are many products that do.
-Syncplify.me, and FileZilla all support FTPS.
+Not all FTP servers support FTPS but there are many products that do such as Syncplify.me, and FileZilla.

 9. Jumpshare